 The actual racing could be excluded from the policy if you would rather go that route also.
 This is a very simply process and usually the life insurance is still very much affordable to purchase.
 Even with the racing coverage built in to the policy.
 Your typical rate class such as preferred will usually be changed.
 It can be changed to a “standard plus” or a “standard” rate class due to the racing coverage being included on the policy.

-Some of the companies will change a rate classification instead of adding on a extra charge.
+Some companies will just modify a rate class instead of adding a flat extra charge